 It might have done better at a higher proof, giving the palate some more 'substance'.

-These were not all (official & independent) bottlings of Benriach Scotch whisky I've tried over the years.
+Those were not all (official & independent) bottlings of Benriach I've tried over the years, but the notes should

 convey how I felt about those whiskies.
 However, these tasting notes only reflect my purely personal opinion.